I am sure we can all agree that cheesecake is one of the most deliciously simple desserts to make. However, it’s also one of the easiest to get wrong.

 Letting the cheesecake cool down completely is also so important to the appearance and texture of your final product, as well as helping prevent cracks.

-Best practice is to let the cheesecake cool down in the oven, with the oven off and the door slightly left open.
+The best practice is to let the cheesecake cool down in the oven, with the oven off and the door slightly left open.
 This avoids a cracked cheesecake surface.